embeddedartistry/templates/README.md

 # Embedded Artistry templates

-This repository contains templates that are useful for documenting projects projects, including:
+We like to keep our documentation under revision control and in the same repository as our source code.
+These templates reflect some of the different types of documentation that we typically include on our projects:

 * Common open-source documentation (README, CONTRIBUTING, GitHub templates)
-* Architecture documentation templates
+* Architecture and requirements documentation templates
 * "Business-level" documentation templates, such as stakeholder profiles, differentiation strategy, and risk profiles
 * Jenkins CI pipelines, showing both a "CI" build variant and a "nightly" build variant

+We hope these templates enable you to write better documentation for your own projects!

+Updates, edits, and contributions are welcome from all.

+## References & Resources

 For more on project documentation: